Model Railway Track

 with not have a problem with the finer track.
 They have also produced some

-complex points (they call them turn outs) with one track turning in to three
+complex points (they call them turnouts) with one track turning in to three

-PECO Vs Hornby:
+PECO Vs Hornby: (Article Written in 2005)

-Models are being derailed by the
+(Article Written in 2005): Models are being derailed by the frog

-when taking the curve because the wheels are pushed towards the frog and are
+when taking the curve because the wheels are pushed towards the

-riding up over it.
-The guide rails designed to pull the wheels away from the
+frog and are riding up over it.
+The guide rails designed to pull

-frog do not stop this from happening on Hornby points.
+the wheels away from the frog do not stop this from happening on

 The reduction in the width of the rail to take the point arms on Hornby points

-In
+In recent years

-people are having problems running new rolling stock over standard Hornby
+problems running new rolling stock over standard Hornby points.
+To give an

-points.
-To give an example my old mallard carriages that are over 15 years old
+example my old mallard carriages that are over 15 years old have wheels 3mm

 PECO points on the other hand do not suffer from these two problems.
 They have a